Cutaneous Larva Migrans Medication

 Ivermectin (Stromectol)

-Semisynthetic macrocyclic lactone antiparasitic agent with broad-spectrum action against nematodes by producing flaccid paralysis through binding of glutamate-gated chloride ion channels.
-May become DOC because of safety, low toxicity, and single dosing, which enhance patient compliance.
+Ivermectin is a semisynthetic macrocyclic lactone antiparasitic agent with broad-spectrum action against nematodes by producing flaccid paralysis through binding of the glutamate-gated chloride ion channels.
+It may become the drug of choice because of safety, low toxicity, and single dosing, which enhance patient compliance.

 Albendazole (Albenza)

-Broad-spectrum benzimidazole carbamate anthelmintic that acts by interfering with glucose uptake and disrupting microtubule aggregation.
-Use as alternative to thiabendazole.
+Albendazole is a broad-spectrum benzimidazole carbamate anthelmintic that acts by interfering with glucose uptake and disrupting microtubule aggregation.
+Use it as an alternative to thiabendazole.